-Figure 3.14: Diagnostics window
+Figure 3.19: Diagnostics window

-Next to each item that will be tested, you will see a pass (green circle) or fail (red x) symbol to the left of each item as that test finishes.
+When the test is finished for an item, a pass (green circle) or fail (red x) symbol will be visible to the left of the item.
 The following table details each of the tests.

 Table 3.6: Diagnostic test details